MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/bouncing-game.md

 ---
 title: "BouncingGame details"
-description: "This walkthrough shows how to implement a simple bouncing ball game using CocosSharp." ms.prod: xamarin ms.assetid: AC9FD56F-6E4A-40DA-8168-45A761D869FD
+description: "This document provides a walkthrough for the creation of BouncingGame, a simple bouncing ball game built with CocosSharp." ms.prod: xamarin ms.assetid: AC9FD56F-6E4A-40DA-8168-45A761D869FD
 author: charlespetzold